 Note:You can also use the Print Management console to determine the drivers installed on your PC.
 Like I said ealier, there are many ways to go about this.

 Now that we have the Printer name, we can then determine the Printer version by entering the cmdlets below.

 Nowadays, printer drivers are either version 3 or 4.
 You may be able to check the version in the INF file but not always.

 Note: The major difference between a Type 3 and a Type 4 driver is.
 Type 4 can facilitate print service management because standard end-users can install them without administrative rights.
 Otherwise, adjustments can be made using Group Policy.

-The v3 model relies heavily on OEMs to produce customized drivers for each specific device to make sure that specific features of each print device can be accessed by Windows applications.
-Managing a printing infrastructure using the v3 driver model requires the administrator to manage a large number of drivers, and to manage drivers on client machines as well as servers, resulting in the requirement to manage both 32-bit and 64-bit print drivers to support both of these client architectures.
+The v3 model relies heavily on OEMs to produce customized drivers for each specific device to make sure that Windows applications can access specific features of each print device.
+Managing a printing infrastructure using the v3 driver model requires the administrator to manage a large number of drivers and to manage drivers on client machines as well as servers, resulting in the requirement to manage both 32-bit and 64-bit print drivers to support both of these client architectures.

 – Open the Control Panel and go to Devices and Printers or